 It’s not recommended.
-In 2019, the American Academy of Pediatrics and other health and nutrition organizations advised against using toddler formulas, which are sometimes called transition formulas, follow-up formulas, weaning formulas, or toddler milk.
+In 2019, the American Academy of Pediatrics (AAP) and other health and nutrition organizations advised against using toddler formulas, which are sometimes called transition formulas, follow-up formulas, weaning formulas, or toddler milk.
 Not only do toddler formulas often contain added sugars, they’re unnecessary for most kids, costly, and there are no nutritional regulations in place for them.
-Despite this advice, a 2020 report found that 60% of caregivers falsely believe that toddler formulas offered nutrients that their tykes could not get from other foods.
+In fact, the AAP recently concluded that there’s no nutritional benefits to “formulas” targeted toward toddlers between 6 and 36 months old.
+Despite all of this, reports indicate that 60% of caregivers falsely believe that toddler formulas offered nutrients that their tykes could not get from other foods.
 That’s simply not true!

 What’s the best milk for a 1-year-old?